mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 ---
 title: InvariantCultureTypeConverter class
+description: Provides a type converter to convert object types to and from string representations, using the invariant culture.

 ---

 Provides a type converter to convert object types to and from string representations, using the invariant culture.